 Cool website with wonderful examples of contemporary books in the categories of: children's, comics, design, fine art, handmade, interviews, other, sketchbooks.

-Secret Belgian Binding instructions.
+Secret Belgian Binding (from the Wayback Machine) instructions.

 Crossed Structure Binding instructions.

 One-Page BooksWant to make books from a single piece of 8 1/2" x 11" or A4 paper?
 You can also use any size paper, actually.
 Here are some examples from never mind the press.
 These would be excellent structures for use with Photoshop or Illustrator.

 X-Book, Hidden Book or Slit Book and here and here

 Check Book or Winged Book This is really made of several square sheets sewn together.